 1.3 In order to achieve its Aims, the Student Group may:

-1.3.1 [To achieve these aims the society will hold regular practices, balls and socials organised by the executive committee.
+1.3.1 Hold regular practices, events and socials organised by the Committee.

 1.4 The composition, work and organisation of the Student Group shall be governed by this Constitution and by the Student Group Agreement entered into between Durham SU and the Student Group.
 If there is a conflict between the two then the Student Group Agreement will prevail.